By John Lamkin, updated by Lydia Carey

 In addition to his real estate business, he is participating in community affairs, making Placencia a better place to live.
 David says about the village, "I love the area, friendly people, great food, and more.
-Placencia is growing — with a sewer project, the new international airport..."
-He feels that Placencia is a very safe place to live, to bring your family, or just visit.
-Now, after a few years in the real estate business he sees that there is a need here for a landscaping company; will he be the one?
+Placencia is growing..."
+He says that Placencia is a great place to live, to bring your family, or just visit.

 Chabil Mar and The Peninsula Club

-In 2003, entrepreneur Diane Buhlman came to Placencia to "find her own small house" but ended up developing Chabil Mar, a luxury boutique condo resort.
-With Chabil Mar completed and doing very well, Diane has started a new development, The Peninsula Club.
+In 2003, entrepreneur Diane Bulman came to Placencia to "find her own small house" but ended up developing Chabil Mar, a luxury boutique condo resort.
+She went on to develop The Peninsula Club, a high-end residential development.

 As one of the older developments on the peninsula, it's impressive to see how top notch this resort and the surrounding development remain.
 They continue to have one of the highest staff-to-guest ratios and owners that purchase units on the resort find that they get a 6.5% to 7.5% return on their investments yearly.
 Resale units are now selling in the $500-550,000 range.